freewayprojects/linux-pc-developer-setup-guide/README.md

 Under org.gnome.desktop.wm.preferences tick resize-with-right-button.

-## Get Richt-click/Alt to resize windows
+## Get live window resizing

-This is extremely useful and saves time when trying to resize windows.

-NB - Alt-Leftclick anywhere in a Window to move it is generally set as the default.
+This resizes the contents of a window as the window is being resized.

 | Distribution | Versions |
 | --- | --- |